-The following is an overview of the general risks associated with investing in the emerging markets:
+The following is an overview of the general risks entailed in emerging markets:

-Counterfeit securities - due to inadequate supervisory structures, it is possible that securities purchased by the subfund could be counterfeit.
-It is therefore possible to suffer losses.

-Illiquidity - the buying and selling of securities can be costlier, more time-consuming and generally more difficult than on more developed markets.
+- Counterfeit securities due to inadequate supervisory structures, it is possible that securities purchased by the sub-fund could be counterfeit.
+It is therefore possible to suffer losses. - llliquidity the buying and selling of securities can be costlier, more time-consuming and generally more difficult than on more developed markets.
 Difficulties with liquidity can also increase price volatility.
-Many emerging markets are small, have low trading volumes and suffer from low liquidity and high price volatility.

-Volatility - investments in emerging markets may post more volatile performances.

-Currency fluctuations - compared to the sub-fund's currency of account, the currencies of countries in which the sub-fund invests may be subject to substantial fluctuations after the sub-fund has invested in these currencies.
+Many emerging markets are small, have low trading volumes and suffer from low liquidity and high price volatility. - Volatility investments in emerging markets may post more volatile performances than those in developed markets. - Currency fluctuations compared to the sub-fund's currency of account, the currencies of countries in which the sub-fund invests may be subject to substantial fluctuations after the sub-fund has invested in these currencies.
 Such fluctuations may have a significant impact on the sub-fund's income.
-It is not possible to apply currency risk hedging techniques to all currencies in emerging market countries.

-Currency export restrictions - it cannot be ruled out that emerging markets may limit or temporarily suspend the export of currencies.
+It is not possible to apply currency risk hedging techniques to all currencies in emerging market countries. - Currency export restrictions it cannot be ruled out that emerging markets may limit or temporarily suspend the export of currencies.
 Consequently, it would not be possible for the sub-fund to draw any sales proceeds without delays.
-To minimise the possible impact on redemption applications, the sub-fund will invest in a large number of markets.

-Settlement and custody risks - the settlement and custody systems in emerging market countries are less well developed than those in developed markets.
+To minimise the possible impact on redemption applications, the sub-fund will invest in a large number of markets. - ▶ Settlement and custody risks the settlement and custody systems in emerging market countries are less well developed than those in developed markets.
 Standards are not as high and the supervisory authorities not as experienced.
-Consequently, settlement may be delayed, thereby posing disadvantages for liquidity and securities.

-Restrictions on buying and selling - in some cases, emerging markets can place restrictions on the purchase of securities by foreign investors.
+Consequently, settlement may be delayed, thereby posing disadvantages for liquidity and securities. - Restrictions on buying and selling in some cases, emerging markets can place restrictions on the purchase of securities by foreign investors.
 Some equities are thus not available to the sub-fund because the maximum number allowed to be held by foreign shareholders has been exceeded.
 In addition, the participation of foreign investors in the net income, capital and distributions may be subject to restrictions or government approval.
 Emerging markets may also limit the sale of securities by foreign investors.
 Should the sub-fund be barred due to such a restriction from selling its securities in an emerging market, it will try to obtain an exceptional approval from the relevant authorities or to counter the negative impact of this restriction through its investments in other markets.
 The sub-fund will only invest in markets in which the restrictions are acceptable.
-However, it is not possible to prevent additional restrictions from being imposed.

-Accounting - the accounting, auditing and reporting standards, methods, practices and disclosures required of companies in emerging markets differ from those in developed markets in terms of content, quality and the deadlines for providing information to investors.
+However, it is not possible to prevent additional restrictions from being imposed. - Accounting the accounting, auditing and reporting standards, methods, practices and disclosures required of companies in emerging markets differ from those in developed markets in terms of content, quality and the deadlines for providing information to investors.
 It may thus be difficult to correctly evaluate the investment options.

-The risks described above apply in particular to investments in the People's Republic of China ("PRC").
+For these reasons, the sub-funds are particularly suitable for investors who are aware of these risks.

-ESG risks
+ESG Risks